Skip to main content

 Data residency

-• Diff data is processed on MergeWatch infrastructure.
-It is held in-memory during review and not persisted after the review completes.
+• PR diffs are processed in-memory on MergeWatch Lambda functions (us-east-1).
+Diffs are not persisted after the review completes.

 • Bedrock calls run in MergeWatch’s AWS account.
 Model inputs and outputs are not logged or stored beyond the review lifecycle.

-• Review metadata is stored in MergeWatch-managed DynamoDB.
+• Review metadata (timestamps, repo, score) is stored in MergeWatch-managed DynamoDB with a 90-day TTL.

 Decision guide